degerhan/dsignals/README.md

 # dsignals

-Utilities and information for the signals.numer.ai tournament
+Utilities and information for the signals.numer.ai tournament.

-## using eodhistoricaldata.com
+## Working with eodhistoricaldata.com

+eodhistoricaldata.com provides excellent ticker coverage (including delisted Signals tickers) for historical prices.
+While a free tier is available, I recommend the "EOD Historical Data - All World" package at $19.99/mo to make the most of dsignals.

-eodhistoricaldata.com provides excellent historical price coverage for the signals universe.
-There are two main challenges with it:
+dsignals solves the two main challenges with using eodhistoricaldata in Signals:

-1. Ticker mapping from bloomberg to eod tickers
+- `build_eodhd_map.py` generates the ticker mappings from bloomberg_ticker.
-2. Lack of coverage for Japan, Czech Republic and New Zealand
+- `download_quotes.py` provides comprehensive global coverage by downloading from eodhistoricaldata on its supported stock exchanges, and from yahoo for Japan, Czech Republic and New Zealand.

-### Building the ticker map
+### Generate the ticker map

-To build the mapping from bloomberg_ticker to eodhd, use:
+To generate the up-to-date ticker mappings for the entire Signals universe (live and historical), run:

     python build_eodhd_map.py

-This will retrieve:
+Step 1, this will download and merge tickers from three sources:

-- live_universe (a small 40 KB file just listing the ~5,340 tickers in current round)
+- live_universe (a small 40 KB file with the ~5,340 tickers for the current round)
 - historical_targets (a large 150 MB file, and extract ~13,370 unique historical tickers)
 - the bloomberg to yahoo map courtesy of Liam @ numerai

-And follow the conversion logic in the python code and manual overrides in `db/eod-overrides.csv` to build `eodhd-map.csv` in the following format:
+Step 2, tickers are mapped, and overrides in `db/eodhd-overrides.csv` are applied.

+Step 3, `db/eodhd-map.csv` is generated in the following format:

 | bloomberg_ticker | yahoo | data_provider | signals_ticker |
 |---|---|---|---|